6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

-Unsupervised and reinforcement learning techniques could be used as a potential learning technique in 6G networks.
-In 6G networks, a massive amount of data will generate and it will not be an easy task to assign labels as required in supervised learning; whereas, unsupervised learning does not require such labeling and is capable of representing a learning model for such data.
-Furthermore, unsupervised learning in a combination with reinforcement learning could produce efficient autonomous systems \cite{letaief2019roadmap}.
+{\bf Unsupervised and Reinforcement Learning.} Unsupervised and reinforcement learning techniques could be used as a potential learning technique in 6G networks.
+In 6G networks, a massive amount of data will be generated and it will not be an easy task to assign labels as required in supervised learning; whereas, unsupervised learning does not require such labeling and is capable of representing a learning model for such data.
+Furthermore, unsupervised learning in combination with reinforcement learning could produce efficient autonomous systems \cite{letaief2019roadmap}.